AlixMorales/TCCcso-classifier/README.md

 # CSO Provision Classifier
 This project extracts and classifies legal provisions from international nonprofit laws using a hybrid approach combining manual control, OpenAI's GPT models, and the CSO Regulatory Regime Matrix.
-It supports cross-jurisdictional legal analysis and is structured to be modular and easy to extend.

 ## Purpose
 To automatically classify legal provisions from international nonprofit-related laws according to permissiveness vs. restrictiveness and their subgroup (formation, governance, operations, resources).
 The classification is grounded in the CSO Matrix typology, which is stored in data/cso-matrix.txt and used during inference via the OpenAI responses.create() API.